Centers of the MR3 Network

 NIH grant P2CHD086843

-RESTORE logo
+Restore logo

-The Center for Reliable Sensor Technology-Based Outcomes for Rehabilitation (RESTORE) provides vital research infrastructure and training opportunities to researchers in rehabilitation medicine, computer science, and bioengineering who are applying mobile technology to revolutionize how we diagnose, monitor, and treat mobility limitations.
+The Center for Reliable Sensor Technology-Based Outcomes for Rehabilitation (Restore) provides vital research infrastructure and training opportunities to researchers in rehabilitation medicine, computer science, and bioengineering who are applying mobile technology to revolutionize how we diagnose, monitor, and treat mobility limitations.

 Scott L. Delp, Ph.D., Principal Investigator